PaperCutSoftware/git-from-powershell/docs/index.md

 ## What are the problems VCS solves and how?

 - It's hard or even impossible to keep track of all our important project files, why they were changed, or create new versions for specific purposes.
-When we work in a team on different changes to a common set of files the complexity quickly becomes unmanageable.
+When we work in a team on different changes, to a common set of files, the complexity quickly becomes unmanageable.

 - [Version Control](https://en.wikipedia.org/wiki/Version_control) is the process of recording the history of changes to files after they are modified.
 Users can go back in time, get old versions and identify where and why changes were introduced.
 This means that it’s easier to:
     - protect against changes – accidental or otherwise – and undo a "bad" change